magemello/typescript-sample-project/README.md

     npm install -g typescript
 ```

-If you don't know if you have npm and Node.Js installed or not, run the following commands in your terminal to check it:
+If you don't know if you have npm and Node.Js installed, run the following commands in your terminal to check it:

 ```sh
     node -v in